packit/hello-world/README.md

 ## How to?

-Just open a pull request on this repository and packit service will build your changes and provide an RPM repository using your pull request as a source.
+Just open a PR on this repository and packit service will build your changes and provide an RPM repository using your pull request as a source.

 Follow the steps provided by the packit service and then install this tool like this:
 ```bash